kartonfarkas/api_docs/source/suite/contacts/contact_email_history.rst

      -
    * - endDate
      - date
-     - Can be used to filter the launch date of emails -
+     - Used to filter the launch date of emails
+     -

 JSON Payload Example